Due to its durability and fire-resistant properties, asbestos was widely used in Canadian construction for much of the 20th century.

 Interpreting Asbestos Survey Results

-The survey report typically includes information about the location, type, and condition of any ACMs found during the inspection.
+After an asbestos survey, understanding the findings is key to making informed decisions about how to manage asbestos-containing materials (ACMs) in your building.
+The survey report will include crucial information about the location, type, and condition of any ACMs found during the inspection.

-Here’s how to read and respond to the findings:
+Here’s how to break down and interpret the results:

 Actions Based on Findings